frederiksemmel/linicrypt_typst/main.typ

 ]

-Maybe we can use a general theorem like the unsolvability theorem to replace the proofs for collision structure and second preimage characterization.
+Maybe we can use a general theorem like the Unsolvability theorem to replace the proofs for collision structure and second preimage characterization.
-The key step in the proof of unsolvability is the same as in those proofs.
+The key step in the proof of Unsolvability is the same as in those proofs.

 Let $#P$ be a Linicrypt program.
 We can duplicate its algebraic representation such that the vectors are completely separate.